THE START OF HOLIDAY CELEBRATIONS

 “I will honor Christmas in my heart, and try to keep it all the year.”

-How do you celebrate the cumulative holidays season?
+How do you celebrate the cumulative holiday season?

 Bill Petro, your friendly neighborhood historian